vermuz/ninjarmm-test/README.md

 Done in 25.94s.
 ```
 ### Notes
-- I chose to use axios for its ease of use.
+- I chose to use axios for less code and ease of use.
 - I didn't want to install testcafe globally, so am using one from node_modules in my package json target.